-Students need at least C grades in History and English at GCSE.
+Students need at least B grades in History and English Language at GCSE.
 Students need to have excellent time management and independent study skills and enjoy arguing, debating, reading widely and want to make their views heard.

 History perfectly complements courses such as English Literature, Philosophy and Ethics and Classical Civilisation but may also be studied alongside other AS and A2 courses such as Mathematics, Physics, French, English, and DT.

 The course is taught in such a way that all Essential Skills are covered, providing students with a wide range of learning activities.
 Class debates, note making, searching data-bases, use of the internet for research. analysing statistics, solving problems and the ability to work in a group are all methods used on a regular basis.
 There are day visits organised to the Houses of Parliament and Quarry Bank Mill.
-We also lead an overseas trip each Easter to either Krakow, Munich, Berlin, Prague or Rome.

 UNIT 1: A Period Study -Europe in an Age of Conflict and Co-operation c 1890 -1991.
-Causes of World War; International Relations UNIT 2: A Depth Study - Part One - Radicalism and the Fight for Parliamentary Reform c 1783 - 1832.
+Causes of World War: International Relations UNIT 2: A Depth Study -Part One - Radicalism and the Fight for Parliamentary Reform c 1783 - 1832.